 The stand can swivel 15 degrees in either direction to help with placement, plus there’s a little area around the back for cable clutter.
 Construction is on the complicated side, since the stand comes in multiple parts and takes a while to assemble.

 The remote exudes a premium feel with its brushed finish and unorthodox rectangular shape.
 Button presses feel precise and clicky, and there are hot keys for Netflix, Freeview Play, Ambilight, Rakuten TV and Google Assistant.
-As a means of controlling the TV, it feels good in the hand and is fairly responsive to inputs.
+As a means of controlling the TV, it feels good and is fairly responsive to inputs.

 Philips 50PUS8545 features – A spec sheet that belies its mid-range standing